Ham Balls with Brown Sugar Ham Glaze

 Slow Cooker

-Cook on low 4–5 hours or high 2–3 hours.
-You won’t get caramelized edges, but the flavor is still good and it’s completely hands-off.
+Place balls rolled into shape and layered in a slow cooker.
+Drizzle the glaze on top.
+Cook on low for 4 – 5 hours and on high for 2 – 3 hours.
+You won’t receive caramelized edges, but the flavor is still good and it’s completely hands-off.

 Pineapple Glaze